Saif-khan7/Friend-Recommendation-using-Graphs/README.md

 ## Future Enhancements:
 The project is open to future enhancements, including:

-Advanced recommendation algorithms.
+> Advanced recommendation algorithms.
-User engagement features such as real-time notifications.
+> User engagement features such as real-time notifications.
-Privacy controls and anonymous friend requests.
-Integration with external platforms.
+> Integration with external platforms.